 During negotiations for the Treaty of Mendota, Chief Wabasha stood before the United States Commissioners and objected to many of the treaty provisions.
 In particular, he sought to strike out those provisions that provided for farmers, schools, and physicians.
 He pointed out that these things were included in the previous treaty in 1837 but that, “we have not benefited from them.”
 Therefore, Wabasha wanted only cash in return for Dakota land.

-This misinterpretation of Dakota culture, and the fact that the commissioners simply did not listen, had a severely negative impact on the Dakota nation.
+This misinterpretation of Dakota culture, and the fact that the commissioners simply did not listen, had a severely negative impact on the Dakota people in the years to come.
 The Dakota had a difficult time adjusting to the treaties and the provisions included.
-To begin, the Dakota Indians were a communal people and did not understand individual ownership or material possessions; something the treaties sought to introduce and promote.
+To begin, the Dakota were a communal people and did not understand individual ownership or material possessions; something the treaties sought to introduce and promote.
 Also, the Dakota were traditionally a nomadic culture of hunters and gatherers.
 As a result, reservation life of farming was a sudden and often overwhelming adjustment.
 Normally an industrious people, treaty provisions also had the effect of creating idleness and reckless spending.
-Rather than improve upon the condition of the Dakota, the provision often had a demoralizing effect.
+Rather than improve upon the condition of the Dakota, the provisions often had a demoralizing effect.
 As stated by historian Isaac V.D.
 Heard, “the treaties are born in fraud, and all their stipulations for the future are curtailed by iniquity.”